keep-starknet-strange/madara/docs/getting-started.md

-Madara is compatible with the Starknet [spec](https://github.com/starkware-libs/starknet-specs) which means all tooling around Starknet (starknet-js, starknet-rs, wallets etc.) can be used out of the box by just changing the RPC url to point to your node.
+Madara is compatible with the Starknet [spec](https://github.com/starkware-libs/starknet-specs) which means all tooling around Starknet (starknet-js, starknet-rs, wallets, etc.) can be used out of the box by just changing the RPC url to point to your node.
 By default, this would be `http://localhost:9944`.